Xqhare/talos/README.md

 ## Motivation
 This project is educational in nature.
 I hope it may prove useful to myself and maybe even others in the future.\
+It is part of my larger goal to create my own development ecosystem.\
-I have limited the scope of the project at some points to make it easier on myself, one point would be the emulation of old school code pages.\
+I have limited the scope of the project at some points to make it easier on myself, one point would be the emulation of old school code pages.
-To support unicode, I would have to implement `unicode-segmentation` and probably `unicode-width` to keep the dependencies to only `libc`.

 ## Roadmap

 - [x] Core
     - [x] Mouse input support (eventually)
     - [x] Optimise Codex
+- [ ] Addons
+    - [ ] Custom page loader
+    - [ ] Theme to manage many different styles
+        - [ ] Probably just a hashmap of styles with names
 - [ ] Documentation
     - [ ] Examples
     - [ ] API